robertshaw87/code-drills/18 - Linked Lists/04 - Stacks using Linked Lists/README.md

 * Add a method to `pop` the most recently added element of the stack
     * This should return the element and remove it from the stack
-        * This should return the actual element and not the node containing it
+        * This should return the actual value of the element and not the node containing it
     * This should return null if the stack is empty

 * Add a method to `peek` at the most recently added element of the stack